knandersen/TheSciAndEngGuideToDSP/README.md

 1. Install poetry, using the documentation on their website.
 2. Clone this repo
 3. In the root of this repo, in your terminal, type: `poetry install` which will install Jupyter, matplotlib and other packages specified in the `pyproject.toml` file.
-4. Run `poetry shell` and start the Jupyter notebooks using `jupyter lab``
+4. Run `poetry shell` and start the Jupyter notebooks using `jupyter lab`
-5. This should cause a browser window to open, and from there, you can open any of the notebooks
+5. A browser window should open.
+From there, you can open any of the notebooks and run them